Soojin-Lee0819/Computational-Artwork/January26/README.md

 ### *Customizing shape: Drawing Bezier Curves*

-Since the nose shape required more sophisticated curves, I could not use simple polygon shapes to represent nose but I had to customize the shape.
+I faced a challenge when I was drawing nose.
+Since nose required more sophisticated curves, I could not use simple polygon shapes to represent it but I had to customize the shape.
 After some research, I found out that I can use Bezier curve, but since I had a limited understanding on the concept of Bezier functions, it took me a while to understand how x and y coordinates control the curve of the line.
-Afterall, I was able to draw a nose shape but I will want to explore more on this function.
+After all, I was able to draw a nose shape but I will want to explore more on this function.

 ### *Color Choices*